-The purpose of opening moves is to make a good start.
-Each player would like to complete the opening successfully since it can give a big advantage to the player in the next phases.
+Opening: The purpose of opening moves is to make a good start.
+Each player would like to complete the opening successfully since it can give an advantage to the player in the next phase of the game.

-Some of the opening principles to be followed for the beginners.
+Some of the opening principles are: